KarlSchoch/education/code_academy_full_stack/jamming/planning.md

 2. Replace the contents of playlistTracklist with an empty list
 3. Display the search results
 4. Add button to search results for adding in song

+# 4. Savings playlist to user's account

+Tasks
+- [x] Add `uri` to the track object
+- [] Create save button that triggers some event to
+    - [] Send the uris of the tracks in the playlist to Spotify
+    - [] Clear the existing state of the playlist